erling6232/imagedata/paper.md

 In particular, imagedata will sort, read and write DICOM 3D and 4D series based on defined tags.
-Imagedata will handle geometry information between the medical image data formats like DICOM, NIfTI and ITK.
+Imagedata will handle geometry information between the medical image data formats like DICOM .tm :registered: \textsuperscript{\textregistered}, NIfTI and ITK.

 Imagedata provides a Series class inheriting the `numpy.ndarray` class, adding DICOM data structures.